Bobby Smith Trophy

 The Bobby Smith Trophy is awarded annually to the Ontario Hockey League Scholastic Player of the Year, who best combines high standards of play and academic excellence.
-The trophy is named for Bobby Smith, a former Ottawa 67's player.
+The trophy is named for Bobby Smith, a former Ottawa 67's player who graduated from Laurentian High School with a 75% average while leading the league in scoring.
 It is symbolic of the high standard of excellence that Smith displayed on the ice, as well as in the classroom, during his outstanding junior career.
 Each team's nominee for the award becomes a member of the OHL Scholastic Team of the Year.
 The award is selected by a committee of OHL educational consultants, and by the director of NHLCentral Scouting.
 Each recipient is nominated for the CHL Scholastic Player of the Year award.

 Winners

 List of recipients of the Bobby Smith Trophy.